Nourish - 8 Natural Tips to Halt Your Cold in its Tracks

 To help you out, here’s my holistic approach to helping you stay healthy when the first symptoms strike.

 8 Natural Tips to Halt your Cold in its Tracks

 No. 1 – Hop in a Steam Shower

 This is really useful if you are getting the feeling that you’re coming down with a head cold.
 Increasing your internal body temperature may help fight off unwanted viral or bacterial infections faster.

 If you already have stuffed up sinuses, an achy head and the general feeling of being unwell; throw yourself into that hot steamy shower when you wake up or before bed.
 The mist and humidity can really help to loosen the mucus and clear your sinuses so you can breathe easier.

-Alternatively for this head cold remedy you can place your head over a bowl of hot steamy water with 3-5 drops of Eucalyptus oil in and a towel over your head to trap in the steam.
+Alternatively, for this head cold remedy, you can place your head over a bowl of hot steamy water with 3-5 drops of Eucalyptus oil in.
+Then place a towel over your head to trap in the steam.

 Inhale deeply for 5 – 10 minutes.

 This is my go-to cold remedy if I’m getting sick, or I am around people who are (oh the joys of public transport!).
 It’s an absolute must to help halt your cold in its tracks.